undeMalum/portfolio/content/posts/resource-center-environment-preparation/index.md

 readingTime = false
 hideComments = false
-color = "" #color from the theme settings draft = "true"
+color = "" #color from the theme settings
 +++

 # Explanation
 I wrote an extremely detailed article about contributing to the Resource Center for IBlieve.
 The assumption was the reader would have no prior knowledge about any of the tools I presented.
 Therefore, I explained each and every step you need to go thorough - from installation, setting up the environment, to the actual contribution and all things that follow.
 I turned out almost to be almost 6000 words and 60 pages!
 I needed to cut it down, but I didn't want to simply delete it.
-That's why I'm moving part of the main article to my personal blog (here).

-Enjoy!
+That's why I'm moving a large part of the main article to my personal blog so that if you do not have required knowledge, you can quickly catch up and set up the work environment on your machine.

 # Hugo installation
 To install Hugo, you need to go to the installation page of your operating system – either [Windows](https://gohugo.io/installation/windows/) or [macOS](https://gohugo.io/installation/macos/) (I assume no reader uses [Linux](https://gohugo.io/installation/linux/), but there’s a page for that as well.)
 There, you can find several methods for installing Hugo.
 I’ll explain two methods (one for each operating system) I find the simplest.